Zelacks/ss13-bomb-ga/README.md

 Code that is stored for personal use

-It is essentially a "genetic algorithm" (It hardly uses any of the quirks of GA so I dunno if I can even call it that) that uses code identical to tgstation to determine the combination of gases in tank transfer valves, will create a bomb with the biggest bomb
+It is essentially a "genetic algorithm" (It hardly uses any of the quirks of GA so I dunno if I can even call it that) that uses code identical to tgstation to determine the combination of gases in tank transfer valves, that will create a bomb with the biggest boom.

 As I said, the code is currently for personal use, aka it is filled with nothing but magic numbers and hardcoded interfaces, and tweaks.
 Good luck getting it to work, you probably deserve it if you can decode how everything works